Explore health content from A to Z.

 Chemotherapy is a way of treating disease with medications.
 It may be given as a single medication or a combination.
+There are many chemotherapy medicines and combinations.
 It may be used alone or along with surgery or radiation therapy.
 Knowing what chemotherapy does, how it is given, and how to cope with possible side effects can be helpful.

 Both normal and cancer cells grow and divide.
 But cancer cells grow, divide, and spread out of control.
 Chemotherapy kills growing cells by interrupting their life cycle.
 Because it acts on normal cells as well as cancer cells, side effects result.
 Fast-growing cells—such as those in the hair, digestive system, and blood—are most affected.

-Chemotherapy is given in cycles.
+Chemotherapy is given in cycles, with periods of rest between the days that the drugs are given.
 This allows the body to rest and build healthy cells between treatments.
-You can receive your therapy:
+You can receive your therapy for a brain tumor:

 By IV (injection into a vein or artery)